nvjome/chirpy-blog/_drafts/ar-15-build.md

 | :------------- | :----- | :----------------- |
 | Aero Precesion |  |  |

 I went with an complete upper to ease assembly difficulty.
-In hindsight, I probably would have been fine assembling the upper myself, but this kit was on sale with a BCG and charging handled included, which saved quite a bit of money compared to sourcing all the part individually.
+In hindsight, I probably would have been fine assembling the upper myself, but this kit was on sale with a bolt carrier group and charging handled included, which saved quite a bit of money compared to sourcing all the part individually.

-This upper had a 16 inch barrel, which is the shortest legal length without being a short barreled rifle (SBR).
+This upper had a 16 inch barrel, which is the shortest legal length without being a short barrelled rifle.
 I liked the look of the floating handguard, and it had picitanny rail on top and M-Lock slots on the bottom and sides to mount accesories.
-I probably won't go crazy with mounting light, lasers, or whatever people are doing these days, but having the option available is good.
+I probably won't go crazy with mounting lights, lasers, or whatever people are doing these days, but having the option available is good.

 ### Optic